 5.7.
-The effectiveness of public warning systems transmitted by alternative means to mobile NB-ICS

-According to the EECC (Article 110), Member States shall ensure that, when public warning systems regarding imminent or developing major emergencies and disasters are in place, public warnings are transmitted by providers of mobile NB-ICS to end-users concerned.
-Article 110 further provides that Member States may determine that public warnings may be transmitted through means other than mobile NB-ICS and broadcasting services, or through a mobile app (relying on an IAS) provided that the effectiveness of the system is equivalent (to that transmitted by NB-ICS) in terms of coverage and capacity to reach end users.
-Further, public warnings must be receivable by end users in an easy manner.
+Guidelines on how to assess the effectiveness of public warning systems transmitted by alternative means to mobile NB-ICS communications services (NB-ICS) to end-users concerned.
+Article 110 further provides that Member States may determine that public warnings may be transmitted through means other than mobile NB-ICS and broadcasting services, or through a mobile app (relying on an IAS), provided that the effectiveness of the system is equivalent (to that transmitted by NB-ICS) in terms of coverage and capacity to reach end-users.
+Further, public warnings must be easy for end-users to receive.